 Portillo's Chicago is a local legend that still deserves an in-depth review.
 When it started in 1963, owner Dick Portillo likely had little idea of what he was starting.
-As just a lone hot dog man looking to make some great dogs, Portillo's has exploded to and has a reputation for great, quick Italian food and one of the best hot dogs in Chicago.
-Visiting the place that started it all is a fun experience not just for visitors to the area but also lifelong Chicago residents.
+Chicago food was never the same after that.
+As just a lone hot dog man looking to make some great dogs, Portillo's has exploded to and has a reputation for great, quick Italian food and one of the best Chicago hot dogs you can get out there.

 I stopped in at the River North location recently, because that happened to be the Portillo’s near me (they have locations all over Chicagoland).
-If you go on a weekend, expect the place to be busy.
-Tourists and local Chicagoans alike love the place, so when I went last Saturday I made sure I was in no rush to get my food.
-People flock to this restaurant during most hours of the day, and I had a hard time finding a good place to park, which is just the nature of doing anything downtown.
-On the bright side a quick check of Portillo’s hours will show that restaurant is open from 10AM-11PM, so you can go just about anytime.
+If you go on a weekend, expect the place to be busy since tourists and local Chicagoans alike love the place, so when I went last Saturday I made sure I was in no rush to get my food.

 You might think Portillo’s is just a hot dog place if you’ve never been, but locals know Portillo’s is much more than that.
 As I looked over the menu, I found many options that intrigued my mind and my stomach (per usual).

-Obviously, there was the most basic choice of a plain dog with just ketchup and mustard.
-That might be good for the kids, but I wanted something more substantial.
-In addition to great hot dogs, Portillo’s is known for having some of the best italian beef in Chicago.
+Obviously, there was the most basic choice of a plain dog with just ketchup and mustard, but Portillo’s is also known for having some of the best Italian beef in Chicago.

 To get into the spirit of things, I order two jumbo dogs with mustard, relish, celery salt, onions, tomatoes, pickles, and peppers.
 Price is always something to consider at a restaurant, and I feel this is a good point to drop the bomb about Portillo's menu prices: they are incredible.
 My two jumbo hot dogs cost just $3.35 each.
 These are real local “hot dog stand” costs, and each dog is more than worth it.